markbetters/ozp-backend/README.md

 ### API Input
 All POST, PUT, and PATCH endpoints should use JSON encoded input as per [this](http://www.vinaysahni.com/best-practices-for-a-pragmatic-restful-api#json-requests)

+### Django Admin Site
+The admin site is currently enabled in development (but will likely be disabled in production).
+It is accessible by both Apps Mall Stewards and Org Stewards.
+It has a number of limitations, including the inability to upload images (since images aren't stored in the database), and the fact that many operations (like editing reviews, approving listings, etc) should result in additional operations (like creating ListingActivity entries), but using the Admin interface directly bypasses that logic

 ## Controlling Access